 In addition, upon the completion of the pending acquisition, we will be liable for some or all of Frutarom's liabilities, including unknown and contingent liabilities that Frutarom assumed in connection with their prior acquisitions, that we may have failed to or been unable to identify in the course of performing due diligence.
 A significant component of Frutarom's growth in recent years has come through acquisitions, as they have completed 47 acquisitions since 2011, including 22 since the beginning of 2016.
-Our ability to accurately identify and assess the magnitude of the liabilities assumed by Frutarom in these acquisitions may be limited by, among other things, the information available to us and Frutarom and the limited operating experience that Frutarom has with these acquired entities.
-Furthermore, Frutarom has additional future obligations regarding certain of these acquisitions, including outstanding earn-out obligations and put options requiring Frutarom to purchase additional shares in the acquired companies.
-If we are not able to completely assess the scope of these liabilities or if these liabilities are neither probable nor estimable at this time, our future financial results could be adversely affected by unanticipated reserves or charges, unexpected litigation or regulatory exposure, unfavorable accounting charges, unexpected increases in taxes due, a loss of anticipated tax benefits or other adverse effects on our business, operating results or financial condition.
+Our ability to accurately identify and assess the magnitude of the liabilities assumed by Frutarom in these acquisitions may be limited by, among other things, the information available to us and Frutarom and the limited operating experience that Frutarom has with these acquised entities.
+Furthermore, Frutarom has additional future obligations regarding certain of these acquisitions, including outstanding eam-out obligations and put options requiring Frutarom to purchase additional shares in the acquired companies.
+If we are not able to completely assess the scope of these liabilities or if these liabilities are neither probable nor estimable at this time, our future financial results could be adversely affected by unanticipated tax benefits or other adverse effects on our business, operating results or financial condition.
 The price of our common stock following the pending acquisition could decline to the extent the combined company's financial results are materially affected by any of these events.